Jyhan1/Spring-Boot-Quartz-Scheduler-Example/README.md

 # Spring Boot Quartz Scheduler Example

-This project demonstrates how to implement a Quartz Scheduler in a Spring Boot application with a simple batch job configuration.
+Spring Boot project using Quartz Scheduler.
+It shows how to configure and run batch jobs.

 ## Features